AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat-two/setup-and-configuration/agent-settings.md

    ![](assets/agent-settings-5.png)

 If you're logged in to the app, you'll receive an in-app notification of an incoming chat.
-If you're not logged in, you'll receive a browser notification (in Google Chrome).
+If you're not logged in, you'll receive a browser notification.

 >[!IMPORTANT]
 >